Sattwik999/FinPal-a-Payment-Simulation-Python-API/README.md

 See [http://localhost:8000/docs](http://localhost:8000/docs) for full API documentation.

+---

 ## Frontend Usage
 - Register a user and copy your API key.
 - Log in with your API key.
 - Create payments by entering the recipient's name and amount.
 - View your payment history in the dashboard.

+---

 ## Collaboration & Contribution

+If you want to contribute:
-1. **Fork the repository** and create your feature branch:
+1. Fork the repo and create your feature branch:
    ```sh
    git checkout -b feature/your-feature
    ```
-2. **Commit your changes**:
+2. Commit your changes:
    ```sh
    git commit -am "Add new feature"
    ```
-3. **Push to your branch**:
+3. Push to your branch:
    ```sh
    git push origin feature/your-feature
    ```
-4. **Open a Pull Request** on GitHub.
+4. Open a Pull Request on GitHub.

-### Guidelines
-- Follow PEP8 for Python code.
-- Keep frontend code clean and modular.
-- Do not commit `.env` or database files.
-- Add tests for new features.
-- Document your changes in the README if needed.
+---

+## Author
+**Sattwik Sarkar**

+---

 ## License
 This project is for educational and demonstration purposes.
 See `LICENSE` for details.

 ---

-For questions or issues, open an issue on GitHub or contact the maintainer.
+For questions or issues, open an issue on GitHub or contact me directly.